FAQs

 Yes

 Auxulin is not regulated as a drug and thus is not approved by the FDA.
 All the active ingredients in Auxulin are classified as ‘generally regarded as safe” by the FDA.
-We plan to run a more robust clinical study in the future, with which to petition the FDA for approval
+We plan to run a more robust clinical study in the future, and petition the FDA for approval of qualified health claims.

 While we have only done limited testing for type 2 diabetics, we believe Auxulin should reduce the magnitude and duration of their hyperglycemic events, especially if they use external sources of insulin, such as injection.